apache/flink/docs/dev/execution_configuration.md

 - `getExecutionMode()` / `setExecutionMode()`.
 The default execution mode is PIPELINED.
 Sets the execution mode to execute the program.
 The execution mode defines whether data exchanges are performed in a batch or on a pipelined manner.

 - `enableForceKryo()` / **`disableForceKryo`**.
 Kryo is not forced by default.
-Forces the GenericTypeInformation to use the Kryo serializer for POJOS even though we could analyze them as a POJO.
+Forces the GenericTypeInformation to use the Kryo serializer for POJOs even though we could analyze them as a POJO.
 In some cases this might be preferable.
 For example, when Flink's internal serializers fail to handle a POJO properly.

 - `enableForceAvro()` / **`disableForceAvro()`**.
 Avro is not forced by default.
 Forces the Flink AvroTypeInformation to use the Avro serializer instead of Kryo for serializing Avro POJOs.